pammitu/Interstellar-Intuition-/README.md

 11. they have won and their final score
 12. Use variable to keep track of the number of matched cards
 13. If the player has made 6 bad guesses, display a message to the player that they have lost and what their final score is.
-14. Ask the player if they want to play again.
+14. Player can click the play again button.